Legal online sports betting in Virginia officially went live on January 21, 2021.

 A three-year sports betting license costs a modest $250,000.
 However, there is an additional $50,000 fee for each principal – defined as any person who owns five percent or more of a permit-holding entity, as well as any individual employed in a managerial capacity for a sports betting platform on behalf of a permit holder.

 Licensed operators are charged 15 percent on all sports betting revenue in Virginia.
 This is considered a reasonable tax rate, with most states falling in the six percent to 20 percent range.

 Virginia Retail Sports Betting

 While not strictly prohibited by law, Virginia does not have any retail sports betting locations.
 The main reason for this is the Commonwealth doesn’t have any casinos currently.

-Virginia voters approved casinos to be built in several cities in the coming years, so expect sports betting to be available at each of those in the future.
+Virginia voters approved casinos to be built in several cities in the coming years.
+Expect sports betting to be available at retail locations in Bristol, Danville, Norfolk, Portsmouth, and most likely Richmond in the future.

 Before you begin placing your bets in Virginia, it’s important to be aware of any rules and restrictions determined by state lawmakers and the Virginia Lottery, which oversees sports betting within the Commonwealth.

 Most adults can legally bet on sports in Virginia through online sports betting sites and mobile apps.

 You Must Be At Least 21 Years Old to Bet in Virginia